 This program seeks to train/foster specialists who will have in-depth knowledge of global and regional environments and the practical skills necessary to solve environmental problems, and who are instilled with an international perspective.
 Students who successfully complete approved course work overseas at the partner university will gain transfer credit and earn two master's degrees in two different fields for three years.

 Partner universities:

-Mahidol University, Thailand (Faculty of Engineering)
+Mahidol University, Thailand (Graduate School of Engineering) IPB University, Indonesia (Graduate School of Agriculture)

-IPB University, Indonesia (Master Program in Regional Planning and Master Program in Landscape Architecture)

 Graduate School at Shenzhen, Tsinghua University, China

 Doctoral Program in Environmental Management